-- Dry the flakes collected after floatation with air at room temperature without the application of vacuum or heat sources until 1 % moisture content is reached.
-If the moisture content cannot be reached under these conditions, the application of mild heat (less than 60 °C) can be used with prior notification and approval from RecyClass.
+- Dry the flakes collected after floatation with air at room temperature without applying vacuum or heat sources until 1 % moisture content is reached.
+If the moisture content cannot be reached under these conditions, mild heat (less than 60 °C) can be used with prior notification and approval from RecyClass.

 - Report the mass after drying as m2.

 - Record the moisture content.